-│by Megan Ison, Gale Ambassador at the University of Portsmouth│
+│by Meg Ison, Gale Ambassador at the University of Portsmouth│

 After a busy exam season, students up and down the country look forward to long summer vacations, hopefully with a trip or two!
 Unfortunately, due to COVID-19, many of us don’t want to catch a flight this summer.
 But all is not lost!
 Gale Primary Sources, an online database of digitised primary sources, allows you to explore your cancelled holiday destination in a virtual way – from the safety of your own home!